-The District's Capital Improvement Plan (CIP) is a major responsibility of the agency that requires continually making significant investments in the Operations and Maintenance (O&M) of the C&SF Project.
-The District integrates resiliency related investments into its \$70 Million annual CIP by incorporating climate change and SLR considerations into the design of projects and critical infrastructure.
+The District's Capital Improvement Plan is a major responsibility of the agency that requires continually making significant investments in the C&SF Project.
+The District integrates resiliency related investments into its \$50 Million annual CIP by incorporating climate change and SLR considerations into the design of projects and critical infrastructure.
 The CIP process and projects are also considered when funding dedicated to resiliency efforts is secured.
 In coordination with the Florida Department of Environmental Protection (FDEP) and other Local, State and Federal Agencies, the District is making infrastructure adaptation investments that are needed to successfully implement its mission.